zappyrent/fullstack-assessment/README.md

 ## Coding exercise #2: frontend
 Go to [Zappyrent](https://www.zappyrent.com/en), in the section "Our cities" you will see a showcase with all our cities.
 ![cities slider!](cities_slider.png)
 The candidate should develop the component item in the showcase.
 Check the behaviours...
 Bonnus point: develop the mobile version of the component.
-## Coding exercise #3: backend
+## Question #1: backend
+In the coding excerice #1, how would you implement authentication? (we need to do it fast, reliable and with less bugs as possible)

+# Submission
+You can submit your work through a GitHub repository.
+The code must be available to us in order to evaluate your submission.
+If you prefer to keep your repository private, please make sure you are granting access to Zappyrent's GitHub user.